wcyno23/SHLPT/README.md

 ## Dataset

-Due to size constraints, some datasets (dbpedia_14, MNLI, yahoo_answers_topics) are not hosted there, please download them from [dataset](https://drive.google.com/drive/folders/1xZNSQLWbM52ktJvXpJKg_M-TLEJptrfU?usp=sharing) and place them in the specified directory.
+Due to size constraints, some datasets (dbpedia_14, MNLI, yahoo_answers_topics and yelp) are not hosted there, please download them from [dataset](https://drive.google.com/drive/folders/1xZNSQLWbM52ktJvXpJKg_M-TLEJptrfU?usp=sharing) and place them in the specified directory.

 ## Run SHLPT